yiiameeMich/multilinguist/README.md

 # Nuxt MultiLinguist module

-Multilinguist is simple, but smoothly working module for easy and seamless localization implementation in Nuxt 3.
+Multilinguist is a simple but smoothly working module for easy and seamless localization implementation for Nuxt applications.

 ## Key Features